 Personally, I have learned so much over the years from other practitioners (SLP, OT, Special Ed teachers…) both professionally and as a parent.
 Collaboration has taught me to see beyond my own perspective.
 Sometimes it’s awkward and uncomfortable; sometimes you can tangibly feel the discord.
 When I was speaking to the OT’s over lunch about our mutual suspicion, it wasn’t completely comfortable but it created an open door to hear each other’s point of view and recognize that we operate in different ways but that doesn’t mean we can’t find common ground and work together.

 Yes, I have seen the benefit that OT provides for many kids; AND I will continue to ask for the research and data to understand how it works (I just can’t ignore my fanatical desire for data).
-Fundamentally, I respect other therapeutic approaches (even amidst a little suspicion) and I recognize the incredible importance of our ongoing connection and collaboration.
+Fundamentally, I respect other therapeutic approaches and I recognize the incredible importance of our ongoing connection and collaboration.